Conversion Permission under East Kolkata Wetlands

 1. Mallika Das vs. Sri Ankur Sharma & Ors.
 (C.O.
 627 of 2025)

-The complainant, Mallika Das, alleged delay in possession and failure to provide basic infrastructure in a housing project located in an environmentally sensitive zone.
+The complainant, Mallika Das, alleged a delay in possession and failure to provide basic infrastructure in a housing project located in an environmentally sensitive zone.
 Upon examination, the Commission found that the project encroached upon a designated area of the East Kolkata Wetlands, in violation of the East Kolkata Wetlands (Conservation and Management) Act, 2006.
 The complainant argued that construction was carried out without any clearance from the State Wetland Authority or the Department of Environment.

-The Commission ruled the project illegal, emphasizing that the construction violated not only the Consumer Protection Act, 1986 (Sections 2(1)(g) and 2(1)(r)) but also environmental laws.
+The Commission ruled the project illegal, emphasising that the construction violated not only the Consumer Protection Act, 1986 (Sections 2(1)(g) and 2(1)(r)) but also environmental laws.
 The absence of approval under the EKWMA invalidated the building plan, which in turn nullified the basis for executing a sale agreement.
 The judgment quoted Section 3 of EKWMA, which prohibits any reclamation or change of land use in notified wetland areas.
-The Commission ordered full refund, damages under Section 14(1)(d), and directed the authorities to initiate environmental action under EKWMA and allied rules.
+The Commission ordered a full refund, damages under Section 14(1)(d), and directed the authorities to initiate environmental action under EKWMA and allied rules.

 2. Splendour Commercial Pvt.
 Ltd. & Anr.– Vs- East Kolkata Wetlands Management Authority & Ors.
 (M.A.T.1122 of 2013 and C.A.N.7606 of 2013)